-Life is getting simple with advancements in technology and henceforth Apple has upgraded many devices with the same intention.
-This tech giant is really aware of what they can do to bring the best for their users.
-Apple has plans for an Apple Watch which will be able to detect Hyperkalemia without worrying about the blood work.
+Life is getting simple with advancements in technology, and henceforth Apple has upgraded many devices with the same intention.
+This tech giant is really aware of what it can do to bring the best to its users.
+Apple has plans for an Apple Watch, which will be able to detect Hyperkalemia without worrying about blood work.

-The user just needs to touch the sensor which will at the moment take the reading of the electrical activity of the heart which is known as EKG.
+The user just needs to touch the sensor, which will, at the moment, take the reading of the heart’s electrical activity, known as EKG.
 The reading will further reveal abnormal heart rhythm and atrial fibrillation.

-We cannot reveal more about this device at this initial stage but are looking forward to getting more details in the near future.
+We cannot reveal more about this device at this initial stage but look forward to getting more details soon.